EpicPlayzGames/Pterodactyl-Eggs/README.md

 `Disclaimer: This is experimental and activly being optimized.
 Use at your own discression.`

 **This is a BETA script and activly being worked on.
-It does confirmed work for starting up your own Gregtech New Horizons Server v2.4.0 on Pterodacyl Software Panel**
+It confirmed works for starting up your own Gregtech New Horizons Server v2.4.0 on Pterodacyl Software Panel**

 ---